Good Time,

 After finding some competitors, I used each of them for a week.
 Although Sleep Calculator Pro has a lot of functions, its UI is complicated.
 Sleep Timer has a cleaner UI, but I felt the user experience could be much smoother.
 I then asked some of my friends to test the same apps and share their experiences with me.

-This tiny amount of research with my friends and family helped me to understand a user's needs much better.
+This research with my friends and family helped me to understand a user’s needs much better.
 Here are the most important findings:

 1 Add Value With Minimal Interactions